krizkontrolz/Home-Assistant-nextion_handler/README.md

 # Home Assistant Nextion Handler
-(*Version 0.5; Last updated: 2022-05-09*)
+(_Version 0.5; Last updated: 2022-05-13_)

 Nextion Handler allows you to program a Nextion touch screen device (NSPanels in particular) to interact with Home Assistant (HA) **without having to do any coding in ESPHome YAML or Home Assistant automations**.
 It uses a supporting Python script (to handle '**command_strings**' that you program into your HMI files) together with some boilerplate code (that does the routine parts of executing your programmed commands).

-* **ESPhome** acts as a passive conduit tranferring command_strings from the Nextion to HA and Nextion Instructions back from HA to the Nextion (standarized boilerplate YAML configuration).
+* :arrow_forward: **ESPhome** acts as a passive conduit tranferring command_strings from the Nextion to HA and Nextion Instructions back from HA to the Nextion (standarized boilerplate YAML configuration).

-* **Home Assistant** configuration is a single automation to confgure the `nextion_handler.py` service (and includes a dictionary of entity_id aliases to help manage which Home Assitant entity you associate with each Nextion variable).
+* :arrow_forward: **Home Assistant** configuration is a single automation to confgure the `nextion_handler.py` service (and includes a dictionary of entity_id aliases to help manage which Home Assitant entity you associate with each Nextion variable).

-* All programming logic is kept together in one place, the **Nextion Editor** HMI files, supported by standardized boilerplate code to handle the HA interaction loop.
+* :arrow_forward: All programming logic is kept together in one place, the **Nextion Editor** HMI files, supported by standardized boilerplate code to handle the HA interaction loop.

 ------------------------------------------------------------------------------
 ## Nextion Handler Framework Overview
 There are only 3 places where you need to add customized code to your Nextion Editor HMI file to link it to HA: 2 types of Nextion Handler commands (**NHCmds**), and 1 'subroutine'.

->'**SET**' commands assign Nextion variables the values of data you request from Home Assistant.
+:arrow_forward: '**SET**' commands assign Nextion variables the values of data you request from Home Assistant.

 SET commands are entered into text variables on each page as **command strings** (which are lists of NHCmds separated by commas or linebreaks, with arguements separated by spaces).
 The **boilerplate [Postinit]** event of each page sends the HA_Set command_strings to HA.

->'**ACTION**' commands perform actions you request in HA (to control lights, scenes, scripts,  etc.).
+:arrow_forward: '**ACTION**' commands perform actions you request in HA (to control lights, scenes, scripts,  etc.).

 Your Events in Nextion Editor need to assign a sequence of ACTION NHCmds to a command_string string.
 You then send the commands with the **boilerplate** '**SEND_ACTIONS**' subroutine, which temporarilly speeds up the **boilerplate** '**UPDATE_LOOP**' (a Nextion timer that enforces state changes to a **TRIGGER** value to signal how Home Assistant should respond).

->'**APPLY_VARS**' is a Nextion 'subroutine' where you place your code for visualising changes in data and refreshing the UI.
+:arrow_forward: '**APPLY_VARS**' is a Nextion 'subroutine' where you place your code for visualising changes in data and refreshing the UI.

 ------------------------------------------------------------------------------